nejati92/wallet-api/README.md

 - Each customer has one to many orders.
 - Each order has one to many products.

 In order to achieve the following api requests listed below.
 I have decided to use aws lambda(serverless) with GraphQl.
-Using typescript and NodeJs for the lambda code.
-I have decided to use DynamoDb(no sql) as the database to store the data.I have decided to use CDK to deploy my infrastructure.
+Using typescript and NodeJS for the lambda code.
+I have decided to use DynamoDb(no sql) as the database to store the data.I have decided to use CDK to deploy the infrastructure.

 - Getting a product using the productId.
 - Getting all the items/products for an order using the `orderRef`.